 The Cowichan District Hospital has 126 funded beds, serving approximately 83,000 residents of the Cowichan Valley.
 Much has changed since the hospital opened.
 The greatest difference is likely how much healthier and longer people are living.
 In 1967 the average life expectancy for a woman in the Cowichan Valley was 75 years; men 69.
 Now women will live on average 88 years and men 85 years*.

-Staff at the Cowichan District Hospital provide in-patient medical care, emergency care, surgery, labour and delivery, medical imaging, acute psychiatric services, mental health and crisis response, Aboriginal health services, nutrition, rehabilitation and much more.
+Staff at the Cowichan District Hospital provide in-patient medical care, emergency care, surgery, labour and delivery, medical imaging, acute psychiatric services, mental health and crisis response, Indigenous health services, nutrition, rehabilitation and much more.

 “The hospital has proudly served generations of families in the Cowichan Valley,” said Jon Lefebure, Chair of the Cowichan Valley Regional District and Regional Hospital District.
 “We have been pleased to support CDH and its staff and we look forward to working with Island Health on the concept plan and building our future hospital that will serve generations to come.”